 Poppies in October: an Interview with Christine Jeffs

-I recently sat down for tea with Christine Jeffs, director of the new Focus Features motion picture Sylvia.
-The film, which stars Gwyneth Paltrow and Daniel Craig, is, with a few dramatic inventions, a passionate yet accurate chronicle of the last six years of Sylvia Plath's life.
-I brought along the tattered copy of Plath's Collected Poems from the Academy library, and, amid the celebrity-spotted lobby of the Mercer Hotel, asked Ms. Jeffs a few questions.
+I sat down for tea with Christine Jeffs, director of the new Focus Features motion picture Sylvia.
+The film, which stars Gwyneth Paltrow and Daniel Craig, is, with a few dramatic inventions, a passionate yet accurate chronicle of the last six years of Sylvia Plath’s life.
+I brought along the tattered copy of Plath's Collected Poems from the Academy library, and, in the lobby of the Mercer Hotel, asked Jeffs a few questions.

 How did you become involved with this film?

 Well, I didn't develop the project.
 Alison Owen sent me the script, which she developed with another director and a writer, John Brownlow.
 I'd read Sylvia Plath in my late teens, so I already knew her work, though I hadn't read Ted Hughes' poetry.
 So when I was sent the script it brought back many memories and seemed like a fantastic film to be involved with.
 The script dropped out of the sky, which had its blessings and its curses, because it's such a different kettle of fish to become involved with a project at such a late stage—rather than one you sat with and dreamed with and worked on for years.
 It's a much different process.